bsacash/mimeo/README.md

 ### Running

-After modifying the rules.json file, run the backup.py file.
+After modifying the rules.json file, run the mimeo.py file.
-The rules file must be in the same directory as backup.py and must be named "rules.json".
+The rules file must be in the same directory as mimeo.py and must be named "rules.json".
 ```
-$ python backup.py
+$ python mimeo.py
 ```

 ## Errors

-Backup verifies that paths, filenames, and numbers are valid before copying files.
-If an original path, backup path, filename, or number is not valid or does not exist for a particular rule, that rule will not be carried out.
-Check the console to see what part of the rule is failing.
+Mimeo verifies that paths, and filenames are valid before copying files.
+If an original path, or backup path is not valid or does not exist for a particular rule, that rule will not be carried out.
+Hashs are carried out on orignal and copied files.
+Check the log for details.